Emancipation Park

 Historical Significance

 Located in Houston's Third Ward sits Emancipation Park, the oldest public park in both the city and the entire state of Texas.
 Back in 1872, four formerly enslaved African Americans - Richard Allen, Richard Brock, Jack Yates, and Elias Dibble - pooled their resources to create this special place.
-Their vision?
-A space where the community could gather to celebrate Juneteenth and commemorate the emancipation of slaves in Texas.
+All four were members of the Antioch Missionary Baptist Church and the Trinity Methodist Episcopal Church, with Yates taking the lead in organizing the effort.
+Together they purchased the 10 acres for $800, with their vision being a space where the community could gather to celebrate Juneteenth and commemorate the emancipation of slaves in Texas.

 During the challenging Jim Crow era, this park stood as the only public green space in Houston where African Americans could freely gather.
 Throughout its existence, the grounds have witnessed countless concerts, vibrant Juneteenth celebrations, and cultural events that have shaped local history.
 Some longtime residents still affectionately refer to it as Dowling Park, a name that echoes through the area's living history.